MamadouAlySy/container/README.md

 It can register object and retrieve them it can also autowire an object if it is not registered

-The package can convert the extracted documentation into a file in Markdown format.

 ## Installation

 ### Composer